yuxiangsun/RTFNet/README.md

 <img src="doc/network.png" width="900px"/>

 This is the official pytorch implementation of [RTFNet: RGB-Thermal Fusion Network for Semantic Segmentation of Urban Scenes](http://eeyxsun.people.ust.hk/docs/RAL2019_rtfnet.pdf) (IEEE RAL).
 The util, test and demo codes are heavily borrowed from [MFNet](https://github.com/haqishen/MFNet-pytorch).

 Note that we re-implemented the evaluation metrics (Acc and IoU), which are different from those in MFNet.
 In addition, we consider the unlabelled class when computing the metrics.
+We think that it is fine to directly import our results (including the compared networks) in your paper if you use our `test.py`.

 ## Introduction